Milton Coste

 Condop Explained: The NYC Real Estate Hybrid

-Navigating the NYC real estate market can feel like a daunting task, especially with the myriad of property types available.
-Among these, the condop stands out as a unique hybrid that offers the best of both worlds—condominiums and cooperative apartments.
-If you’re considering a purchase in New York City, understanding the condop is essential.
-In this guide, I’ll break down what a condop is, how it operates, and what buyers should keep in mind when exploring this intriguing property type.
+Condops represent roughly 5% of NYC's housing stock, blending co-op affordability with condo flexibility.
+If you're considering a purchase in New York City, understanding the condop is essential.
+As a Licensed Real Estate Associate Broker with 25+ years selling across NYC, I'll break down what a condop is, how it operates, and what buyers should keep in mind when exploring this intriguing property type.

 What Is a Condop?